 - Few colours with enough contrast;

 - A unique look.
-When a sign blends into the environment, no one sees it.
+When a sign blends into the environment, no one notices it.

 My personal heroes, one Dutch, One American